asiday/temp/README.md

 ## Kubernetes cluster locally
- You can run a Kubernetes cluster in your local development environments within a Docker container on your local system.
+ You can run a Kubernetes cluster in your local development environments using build-in Kubernetes instance of Docker Desktop.
  This solution is only for local testing.
 You can test your application during all development phases.

 ### Enable Kubernetes in Docker Desktop